Bernese Mountain Dog vs Bichon Frise: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bernese Mountain Dog has a typical lifespan of 6-8 years, while Bichon Frise lives approximately 14-15 years.
 Health profiles differ significantly between these dogs.
 Bernese Mountain Dog is predisposed to Cancer, Orthopedic Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Bichon Frise faces its own health challenges including Skin & Allergies, Eye Conditions, Joint Issues.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Documented predispositions land at roughly the same count for each, but differ in type and management approach.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health